 Currently, ImTranslator offers dedicated browser extensions for the following web browsers:

 It also offers separate translation comparison extensions that let you compare the translations from different services – you can find all of them here.
+This is a very useful tool if you’re looking to get the most accurate translation possible with the least amount of effort.
+They present you all of the available options and you just choose the best one for you.

 How to Create a Multilingual Website With TranslatePress